becomingx/se_project_spots/README.md

 # Project 3: Spots
+Author: Patricia Tirado
+Follow me on LinkedIn:
+www.linkedin.com/comm/mynetwork/discovery-see-all?usecase=PEOPLE_FOLLOWS&followMember=patriciatirado29a

+## Project Overview
 This is an image sharing site.

-## Project Overview

 The se-project-spots is the third project of the Software Engineering program at TripleTen.
 The main idea of the project is to create a responsive site which responds to the user's behavior based on screen size, platform and orientation.
 I created this site using HTML and CSS, based on the design brief.